Walking Dead Timeline Explained: When All 7 Shows Take Place

 September 24, 2021 - Summer 2023

 The Walking Dead's final season picks up one day after the season 10 finale.
 The first nine episodes take place over the course of six days.
-After this, the first time jump occurs between "No Other Way" and "New Haunts," which sees the show fast-forward a month in the future, leading to Carol's discovery of Ezekiel's condition while staying at the Commonwealth on October 31, 2021.
+After this, the first time jump occurs between "No Other Way" and "New Haunts," which sees the show fast-forward a month in the future, leading to Carol's discovery of Ezekiel's condition while staying in the Commonwealth on October 31, 2021.
 The rest of the season keeps on having small time jumps as the story moves quickly to the end.

 The Commonwealth storyline goes from September 24, 2021, to the final battle with Pamela Milton and her forces on April 10, 2022.
 This means the timeline for this season was seven months (day 4,247).
 However, the biggest time leap occurs at the end of The Walking Dead series finale, with a year passing between the defeat of the zombie hoard and the rebuilding of Hilltop and Alexandria.
 By its end, The Walking Dead takes place over 4,678 days — or just under 13 years.